inteliquent/voice-platform-demo/README.md

 **NOTE:** Ask your sales representative for Groundwire  app `promo` codes

+**NOTE:** Acrobits also offers SDK that customers can embed into their app

 ### Configuring the client for registration

 Open the app and go to Keypad -> Click the settings icon in the upper right hand corner -> Accounts -> +  -> Generic SIP Account: